YufeiZhan/YufeiZhan.github.io/README.md

 Living in my own studio in Edinburgh now, I've grasped every chance to develop my cooking skill.
 Luckily, being a foodie and a good cook at the same time, I am able to satisfy my own appetite with food that is delicious and healthy at the same time. :)

-Personally, I love music.
-I learnt Guzheng at an early age and played the piano for a while afterwards.
-I created a Chinese ensemble ZhaoHui in my high school, where Chinese instrument lovers develop passions and perform various kinds of music pieces together.
-We've performed in school events, charity events and regularly visited nursing homes too.
-[Check out our videos!](https://github.com/YufeiZhan/YufeiZhan.github.io/edit/master/README.md)
+There's an orchestra besides where I live.
+Hearing their reheasals reminds me of my high school Chinese ensemble Zhaohui.
+At the time, We would actively show up in various school events, charity events and even nursing homes in the city.
+Currently I'm not playing GuZheng or the piano because I don't have any instruments, but I'm listening to some good music at the moment.

 # Educational Background